School of Education, Child Life and Family Studies

-Linda Banks-Santilli is Interim Dean of Graduate and Professional Programs and an associate professor of education in the Elementary and Special Education department.
+Linda Banks-Santilli is Dean of the School of Education, Child Life and Family Studies and an associate professor of education in the Elementary and Special Education department.
 Before joining the faculty at Wheelock, she taught children and adolescents at McLean Hospital in the department of psycho-education.
 She then became a public school teacher and taught at the elementary and middle school levels in the Boston Public Schools for over a decade.

 Banks-Santilli received the Golden Apple Award from the Boston Public Schools for her work with students in the Learning Adaptive Behavior (LAB) program, a special needs program.
 In 1997, she received the James Bryant Conant Fellowship from the Harvard Graduate School of Education where she earned her doctorate.
 Her thesis was a qualitative study aimed at understanding the school experiences of students in the LAB.

 In 2001, she returned to her alma mater as a faculty member and has taught elementary education methods courses and research courses at the undergraduate and graduate levels.
 She regularly supervises student teachers in the Brookline, Cambridge, and Boston schools.

 For three years, she served as chair of Wheelock's Elementary Education Department and from 2007-2010 she co-chaired the Faculty Senate.
-In 2010, she received the Gordon Marshall Fellowship and is currently working on a collaborative research project focused on understanding the experiences of first generation college students at Wheelock College.
+In 2010, she received the Gordon Marshall Fellowship and completed a collaborative research project focused on understanding the experiences of first-generation college students at Wheelock College.